parleh-mate/singapore-parliament-speeches-dbt/docs/columns/is_topic_procedural.md

 {% docs is_topic_procedural %}

-'Is Topic Procedural' is a boolean field indicating whether the topic concerns a procedural statement, and therefore should be considered excluded from the speech count..
+TRUE if topic concerns a procedural statement, and therefore should be considered excluded from the speech count.

 This applies only if: